Dayo-S/R-data-lab/README.md

 ---

+### 5. `numerical_project.R`
+**Topic:** Heart Health Metrics & GDP Distribution
+**Description:**
+Analyzes two datasets using summary statistics and visualizations:
+- **Heart Disease (`heart.csv`)**:
+  - Summary stats for age, cholesterol, sex, and max heart rate
+  - Scatterplot of age vs. max heart rate
+  - Boxplot comparing cholesterol levels by sex
+- **Global GDP (`2020-2025.csv`)**:
+  - Histogram of country GDP distribution in 2020

+---

+Let me know if you'd like help formatting the visuals or linking to rendered plots in your README too.

 ## 🛠 Tools & Libraries Used
 - `dplyr`, `tidyr`, `ggplot2` for data manipulation and visualization
 - Base R functions for simulation and hypothesis testing